 The Board has nine members with a diverse set of skills and experiences.
 All of the members, except the Chief Executive Officer, are independent.
-In 2004, the Board determined, for the purpose of enhancing the Board's independence and effectiveness, that it was in the best interests of LP and stockholders to separate the Chairman position from the Chief Executive Officer.
+In 2004, the Board determined, for the purpose of enhancing the Board's independence and effectiveness, that it was in the best interests of LP and its stockholders to separate the Chairman position from the CEO.
 An independent director, Gary Cook, was elected by the Board to be the nonexecutive Chairman.
-If in the future, the Board determines that it is then in the best interests of LP and its stockholders to combine the Chairman and CEO position, it will disclose its reasoning for modifying this structure.
+The Board continues to also have full access to the experience and insight of the CEO, as he is a member of the Board.
+If in the future, the Board determines that it is then in the best interests of LP and its stockholders to combine the Chairman and CEO positions, it will disclose its reasoning for modifying this structure.